-How Jackson, Mississippi ran out of water
+How Jackson, Mississippi, ran out of water

 But the roots of this crisis run much deeper, and are inextricably tied to white disinvestment from a majority-Black city.
 Jackson’s water system — which serves a population that is more than 80 percent Black — has been burdened with problems for many years, largely because white flight drained the city of resources.
 The state’s Republican legislature has also failed to provide the majority-Democrat city with adequate funding for repairs.

-“Ideally, infrastructure serves as a shared foundation for economic, environmental, and public health between different neighborhoods and municipalities,” scholars at the Brookings Institute, a nonprofit research group, wrote in March of 2021, after Jackson faced another severe water shortage.
+“Ideally, infrastructure serves as a shared foundation for economic, environmental, and public health between different neighborhoods and municipalities,” scholars at the Brookings Institution, a nonprofit research group, wrote in March 2021, after Jackson faced another severe water shortage.
 “However, infrastructure is often poorly maintained or intentionally overlooked in particular places, leading to a lack of access, affordability, and safety for many communities of color.”

 With a vulnerable water system, the city is also more susceptible to the impacts of extreme weather events like flooding, underscoring — like so many other events worldwide — how climate change often disproportionately harms people of color and lower-income communities.